QubesOS/qubes-doc/user/advanced-topics/salt.md

 1. Added the `management_dispvm` VM property, which specifies the disposable Template that should be used for management, such as Salt configuration.
-App qubes inherit this property from their parent TemplateVMs.
+App qubes inherit this property from their parent templates.
 If the value is not set explicitly, the default is taken from the global `management_dispvm` property.
 The VM-specific property is set with the `qvm-prefs` command, while the global property is set with the `qubes-prefs` command.

-2. Created the `default-mgmt-dvm` disposable template, which is hidden from the menu (to avoid accidental use), has networking disabled, and has a black label (the same as TemplateVMs).
+2. Created the `default-mgmt-dvm` disposable template, which is hidden from the menu (to avoid accidental use), has networking disabled, and has a black label (the same as templates).
 This VM is set as the global `management_dispvm`.
 Keep in mind that this disposable template has full control over the VMs it's used to manage.